Surprise success dims for Greek far-right party

-DISTOMO, Greece, June 14 (Reuters) - Like most others in this tiny village that lost 218 lives in a Nazi massacre in 1944, Mina Kotsiou looked on horrified as the extreme-right Golden Dawn party emerged as a surprise winner in Greece’s inconclusive election last month.
+DISTOMO, Greece (Reuters) - Like most others in this tiny village that lost 218 lives in a Nazi massacre in 1944, Mina Kotsiou looked on horrified as the extreme-right Golden Dawn party emerged as a surprise winner in Greece’s inconclusive election last month.

 Days before a second vote, she is confident that the rest of Greece has caught on to what the central Greek village has known for 68 years - that any group fond of Nazi salutes, Aryan supremacist ideology and Adolf Hitler must only be feared.